-LG has made some serious strides with its 2017 OLED televisions.
-They represent a big upgrade for HDR performance, and less obviously come with a number of new feature ideas, including 360 degree video playback and an OLED still image gallery.
-But there are caveats…
+While LG has made some serious strides with its 2018 OLED televisions, including improvements to the Look Up Tables (LUTs), the 2017 models are still quite formidable TVs in 2018.
+They still offer a big upgrade for HDR performance, and less obviously come with a number of fantastic features, including 360 degree video playback, smart assistant integration and an OLED still image gallery.

 An ultra slim silver bezel and crescent stand, with LG OLED branding, set the B7 apart from its brethren.
 Build quality and finish is good.
 The silver finish extends to the back of the panel, where it contrasts with a white plastic casing.
 The look is sophisticated, although the silver frame can be distracting when light catches it.